thedeadend-band/bandmate/docs/new-song-wizard-plan.md

 # New Song Wizard

+> Historical design plan.
+Most items below are now implemented; where this file
+> differs from current behavior, trust `README.md` and `docs/CODEX_HANDOFF.md`.

 > Build a multi-step web UI wizard in the Django app that automates adding new songs.
 The user either uploads pre-made stems or points the wizard at a YouTube audio source -- the backend then downloads, detects beats, quantizes to a fixed tempo with a click intro, and runs Demucs AI separation to produce stems (guitar, vocals, drums, bass, other, master).
 The wizard also fetches song info, tempo/key, lyrics, and band details, with a final review step before publishing.

 ## Architecture Overview

-A new multi-step wizard accessible from the sidebar (staff only), backed by a Django model that persists wizard state across steps.
-Long-running operations (downloads, beat detection, quantization, Demucs) run in background threads with AJAX polling for progress.
+A multi-step wizard accessible from the sidebar (login required), backed by a Django model that persists wizard state across steps.
+Long-running operations (downloads, beat detection, quantization, stem separation queueing) run in background threads with AJAX polling for progress.
 All processing happens in a staging directory; final files are moved to `SONGS_DIR` on completion.

 ```mermaid
 flowchart LR